bluescarni/piranha/doc/sphinx/hello_piranha.rst

      std::cout << rational{4,3} << '\n';
    }

-.. note:: The code snippets shown in the tutorial are imported verbatim from the Piranha source tree.
+.. note:: The C++ code snippets shown in the tutorial are imported verbatim from the Piranha source tree.
 You should take care of adjusting the include path of the ``piranha.hpp`` header to the correct location on your system before attempting to compile the C++ code samples.
+   On Unix systems, if you installed Piranha in a standard ``PREFIX``, the correct way of including the Piranha header is ``#include <piranha/piranha.hpp>``.

 This program will just print to screen the rational number :math:`\frac{4}{3}`, represented in Piranha by a class called (unsurprisingly) ``rational``.